-After you've blow-dried your hair, you can pull out the aerosol hairspray and give it a few quick sprays, working it in with your fingers to make sure it get evenly distributed.
+After you've blow-dried your hair, you can pull out the aerosol hairspray and give it a few quick sprays, working it in with your fingers to make sure it gets evenly distributed.
 The idea is simply to give fine hair a bit of texture and coarseness, not to make it sticky which can happen easily.
-The curls it leaves should be soft, more like waves than actual curls.
+The curls it leaves should be soft and more like waves than actual curls.

 Any brand of hairspray should work, I just happen to like Suave.
-The less residue the spray leaves the better, but it's definitely not necessary to but the most expensive brand.
+The less residue the spray leaves, the better, but it's definitely not necessary to buy the most expensive brand.

 A Good Curling Iron

-This may seem like a no-brainer, but if you've had yours for a few years and used it consistently, the coil may have lost some of it's heating capabilities.
-Earlier this year I bought a new curling iron after some hotel monster ate my old one-- it was amazing how much more quickly and effectively it worked.
-The time I had to leave it in my hair was significantly less and the curls were better.
+This may seem like a no-brainer, but if you've had yours for a few years and used it consistently, the coil may have lost some of its heating capabilities.
+Earlier this year, I bought a new curling iron after some hotel monster ate my old one—it was amazing how much more quickly and effectively it worked.
+The amount of time I had to leave it in my hair was significantly shorter and the curls were better.

 Remember that the barrel size will determine the kind of curls you get.
-The larger the barrel the looser the curls, and vice versa.
-However, if you only have space or finances to get one, I would suggest a smaller barrel, and for larger curls wrap the hair loosely and don't hold it in for very long.
+The larger the barrel, the looser the curls, and vice versa.
+However, if you only have the space or finances to get one, I would suggest a smaller barrel.
+For larger curls, wrap the hair loosely and don't hold it in for very long.

-Of course the more you pay the longer said appliance will last, but this is also not something that you have to break the bank over.
-Just get what you can afford that is useful and efficient.
+Of course, the more you pay, the longer said appliance will last, but this is also not something that you have to break the bank over.
+Just get something you can afford that is useful and efficient.

 Another no-brainer.
 Hot rollers.
 Who'd have thought?
-But before you get horrifying images of 80s 'do with massive curls, teasing, feathering, and all of the like, curlers can be used differently.
+But before you get horrifying images of an 80s 'do with massive curls, teasing, feathering, and the like, know that curlers can be used differently.

 The trick is in learning how to actually use them well.
-Getting stubborn ends and layers to all wrap around the curler can be frustrating, and failed attempts might give you some frustrating, if not entertaining, results.
-But if you stick with it, you may really find that there are results that you like.
+Getting stubborn ends and layers to all wrap around the curler can be frustrating, and failed attempts might give you some startling but entertaining results.
+But if you stick with it, you may find that there are results that you like.
 And really, it probably takes less time than using a curling iron on every strand of hair, so it's more efficient than some other methods.
 Just make sure you don't have to answer the door while the rollers are still cooling.

 Volumax Freezing Spray

-This is what I call the Big Guns.
-Naturelle's Volumax Freezing Spray is just that-- absolutely freezing.
-Perfect for formal updos that you don't want to go anywhere, or the hair worn down that needs to hold shape, and you can be confident that it's going to look marvelous at the end of the evening.
+This is what I call the "big guns."
+Naturelle's Volumax Freezing Spray is just that—absolutely freezing.
+It's perfect for formal updos that you don't want to go anywhere or for hair worn down that needs to hold shape.
+You can be confident that it's still going to look marvelous at the end of the evening.
 I would even recommend it for weddings, proms, and other all-day events where you can't be worrying about your hair.

 Do not use this as pre-curling treatment.
-I don't know, and don't even want to imagine what would happen to your hair if you sprayed this stuff in it before applying heat.
+I don't know and don't even want to imagine what would happen to your hair if you sprayed this stuff in it before applying heat.
 I will not be held responsible in a court of law for the results.
-Also, it's not something that you don't want to use everyday, as it is hard chemicals being applied to your hair and it could be damaging after a while.
+Also, it's not something that you should use every day, as it contains hard chemicals that could be damaging to your hair after a while.